 1. Hoping this motivates me to save old scripts instead of overwriting/erasing old code.

-3. Any script not in use gets appended with “niu” prefix in script file name.
+3. Any script not in use gets appended with the “niu” prefix in the script file name.

 1. Ex.
 “MeshCombiner_1” renamed to “niu_MeshCombiner_1”.